-The mostly arid to semiarid mountainous country of Iran, situated in the Middle East, sits to the south of the Caspian Sea and to the North of the Persian Gulf and the Gulf of Oman.
-Along with its many mountain ranges and peaks, the highest of which is the Volcanic Mount Damavand, Iran contains a vast central plateau, in which two salt deserts are located.
+Situated in the Middle East, Iran is a mostly arid mountainous country perched along the Persian Gulf and the Guld of Oman.
+Along with its many mountain ranges and peaks, the highest of which is the dormant volcano Mount Damavand, Iran contains a vast central plateau.

-Expats moving to Iran will find a country born out of a rich and tumultuous history, that became a unique Islamic republic in 1979 when the monarchy was overthrown by religious clerics.
+Expats moving to Iran will find a country born out of a rich and tumultuous history and that became a unique Islamic republic in 1979 when religious clerics overthrew the monarchy.

 Living in Iran as an expat